brotatotes/bht-automation/bht gen 3/Mark/Chapter 13/Mark 13 20 bht.md

 ### Jamieson-Fausset-Brown:
 1. "But for this merciful 'shortening,' brought about by a remarkable concurrence of causes, the whole nation would have perished, in which there yet remained a remnant to be afterwards gathered out."
 2. "A time is coming when Jerusalem shall cease to be 'trodden down of the Gentiles'; which it was then by pagan, and since and till now is by Mohammedan unbelievers."
-3. "'Till the fulness of the Gentiles be come in'—or, in our Lord's phraseology, 'till the times of the Gentiles be fulfilled'—does not mean 'till the general conversion of the world to Christ,' but 'till the Gentiles have had their full time of that place in the Church which the Jews had before them.'"
+3. "'Till the fulness of the Gentiles be come in' does not mean 'till the general conversion of the world to Christ,' but 'till the Gentiles have had their full time of that place in the Church which the Jews had before them.'"

 ### Marvin Vincent:
 1. Shortened.
 See on Matthew 24:22.